nautobot/nautobot/docs/models/ipam/ipaddress.md

 * HSRP
 * GLBP

-An IP address can be assigned to a device or virtual machine interface, and an interface may have multiple IP addresses assigned to it.
-Further, each device and virtual machine may have one of its interface IPs designated as its primary IP address (one for IPv4 and one for IPv6).
+An IP address can be assigned to any device or virtual machine interface, and an interface may have multiple IP addresses assigned to it.
+Further, each device and virtual machine may have one of its interface IPs designated as its primary IP per address family (one for IPv4 and one for IPv6).

+!!! note
+    When primary IPs are set for both IPv4 and IPv6, NetBox will prefer IPv6.
+This can be changed by setting the `PREFER_IPV4` configuration parameter.

 ## Network Address Translation (NAT)